VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/1_User_Account_Test_Cases.md

 3. Click the Register button.

 **Expected Result:**
-Validation message indicates the minimum length requirement.
+The validation message indicates the minimum length requirement.
 Registration is not completed.

 ## TC-REG-05: Validate Duplicate Email Error